What Are Implant Dentures?

-Implant overdentures – sometimes called anchored or implant-retained dentures – are an innovative method of tooth replacement that offers a number of unique advantages over traditional removable dentures.
-Since traditional dentures are only held in place by suction or an adhesive, they can slip or slide along the gums.
+Implant dentures—sometimes called implant overdentures—are an innovative method of tooth replacement that offers a number of unique advantages over traditional removable dentures.
+Since traditional dentures are only held in place by suction and/or an adhesive, they can potentially move along the gums.
 As a result of this movement, patients may experience discomfort, impaired speech, food limitations, and troublesome gum irritation.
 Implant overdentures, however, are designed to stay securely in place using dental implants for retention and stability, resolving many of the inconveniences associated with removable dentures and offering additional advantages.

 The key to the success of implant overdentures are dental implants that are strategically placed along the gums to lock the denture in place.
 Made of titanium, the dental implants fuse to the jawbone and provide exceptional stability for the denture.
 Each denture is custom-made to fit precisely in the mouth for a secure, comfortable fit and beautiful smile.